 When you have steroids as part of your chemotherapy, you only take them for a few days or a week at a time.
-But you will have to take them each time you have a chemotherapy treatment.
-So you will be taking them now and again for quite a while.
+But you have to take them each time you have a chemotherapy treatment.
+You take them now and again for quite a while.

 Possible side effects

 You will not be taking the steroids for very long without a break and so you are not likely to have bad side effects from them.
 But there are quite a few side effects you may notice, including:

 - an increase in your appetite

 - having more energy